aws-samples/amazon-sagemaker-integration-with-snowflake/snowflake-integration-overview.md

      anywhere from a few minutes for small data sets to 2-3 hours for large datasets (eg. 5 GB).
 The default max run time of the AutoML job is 86400 seconds.
-If you want more control on the model creation time, you can use the advanced AWS_AUTOPILOT_CREATE_MODEL option and set the MAX_RUNNING_TIME field. **Note:** The parameter is intended to set a timeout on the length of the training job, and if the job has not finished within the specified limit it is forcefully stopped and a model will NOT be created.
-If you would like to optimize for speed and have a model successfully created in a shorter duration consider using the MAX_CANDIDATES parameter.
+If you want more control on the model creation time, you can use the advanced `AWS_AUTOPILOT_CREATE_MODEL` option and set the `MAX_RUNNING_TIME` field. **Note:** The parameter is intended to set a timeout on the length of the training job, and if the job has not finished within the specified limit it is forcefully stopped and a model will NOT be created.
+If you would like to optimize for speed and have a model successfully created in a shorter duration consider using the `MAX_CANDIDATES` parameter.

 -   Use the [AWS_AUTOPILOT_DESCRIBEMODEL](#describe-model)
      function to check the status of the job.

--   Once the best model is found Autopilot transparently deploys the model to a SageMaker Endpoint of the same name as the model.
+-   When the best model is found, Autopilot transparently deploys the model to a SageMaker Endpoint of the same name as the model.

-    -   The aws_autopilot_create_model call creates a default endpoint configuration with the name \'yourmodelname-m5-4xl-2\', with the following parameters :\"InitialInstanceCount\": 2,
-         \"InstanceType\": \"ml.m5.4xlarge\".
-Advanced users can go
-         lower or higher depending on their dataset sizes and performance needs.
-See
-         [AWS_AUTOPILOT_CREATE_ENDPOINT_CONFIG](#create-endpoint-config)
-         for more details on specifying a custom endpoint configuration.
-(In the above example, the name of the endpoint configuration created would be \'abalonemodel-m5-4xl-2\'. )
+    -   The aws_autopilot_create_model call creates a default endpoint configuration with the name `yourmodelname-m5-4xl-2`, with the following parameters: `"InitialInstanceCount": 2, "InstanceType": "ml.m5.4xlarge"`.
+Advanced users can go lower or higher depending on their dataset sizes and performance needs.
+See [AWS_AUTOPILOT_CREATE_ENDPOINT_CONFIG](#create-endpoint-config) for more details on specifying a custom endpoint configuration.
+(In the above example, the name of the endpoint configuration created would be `abalonemodel-m5-4xl-2`.)

-    -   Using the above endpoint config, the model will be deployed to an endpoint with the same name as the model (In the above example the endpoint name would be \'abalonemodel\'.
+    -   Using the above endpoint config, the model will be deployed to an endpoint with the same name as the model (In the above example the endpoint name would be `abalonemodel`.
 The time to live of the endpoint will be 604800 seconds (7 days), after which it is automatically deleted.